zxc2012/PAT_Code/docs/cs/Operating_System/OS_4.md

 - Symbolic links: One directory entry points to the file’s inode, Other directory entries contains the "path"
     - inode different

+7 disk accesses to resolve "/my/book/count"
+- Read in file header for root (fixed position on disk)
+- Read in first data block for root, search for "my"
+- Read in file header for "my"
+- Read in first data block for "my"; search for "book"
+- Read in file header for "book"
+- Read in first data block for "book"; search for "count"
+- Read in file header for "count"

 ## File Allocation
 ### Contiguous Allocation